How to help a friend who drank too much

 In cases of a potential head injury, even if the person regains consciousness, he or she must be evaluated immediately.
 Know the ABCD signs of an alcohol emergency (pdf).

 Call 911 if A, B, C, or D apply

 - A (Alert): inability to rouse a person with loud shouting or vigorous shaking; inability of a person who was passed out to stay awake for more than 2-3 minutes; vomiting while passed out; not waking up after vomiting; incoherent while vomiting

 - B (Breathing): slow or irregular breathing; lapses in breathing; weak pulse; very rapid or slow pulse

-- C (Color): skin is pale or bluish; clammy or cold
+- C (Color): skin color is "off" or lips are blue; skin is clammy or cold

-- D (Doubt): unsure what’s happening; possible head injury; may have consumed other drugs
+- D (Doubt): unsure what’s happening; possible head injury; may have used other drugs

 What to do